Neir/Personal/README.md

 # Personal
 Contains my personals projects.

-# Import in progress, think you for waiting.
+Imports in progress, think you for waiting.